Jalen Brunson: Personal life

-On September 21, 2022, Brunson announced his engagement to longtime girlfriend Ali Marks, whom he met in high school.
+On September 21, 2022, Brunson announced his engagement to physical therapist Ali Marks, his high school sweetheart.
 The proposal took place at Stevenson High School's gymnasium following Brunson's induction into the school's athletic Hall of Fame.
-On July 29, 2023, Brunson wed Marks at The Ritz-Carlton Chicago with current and former teammates in attendance.
+Brunson and Marks were married on July 29, 2023, at The Ritz-Carlton Chicago; Brunson's current and former teammates were in attendance.
 The wedding had to be moved forward from Labor Day weekend (September 2) to accommodate Brunson's selection to United States men's national basketball team for the 2023 FIBA Basketball World Cup.
-In August 2024, the couple announced the birth of their first child, who was born on July 31.
+Brunson and Marks welcomed their first child, a daughter, on July 31, 2024.

 Brunson is close friends with New York Knicks teammate Josh Hart, a former teammate at Villanova and both run a podcast called Roommates together.
 Along with other former Villanova and Knicks teammates, Hart and Donte DiVincenzo were in attendance at Brunson's wedding to Marks, and DiVincenzo served as a groomsman.

 On June 28, 2024, Brunson appeared in WWE SmackDown at Madison Square Garden, alongside Indiana Pacers guard Tyrese Haliburton.

+Brunson is of Jamaican descent through his maternal grandparents who were both born in Jamaica.